 1. Begin by opening the Google My Business app.
 Then download Google My Business on Android and iOS.

-2. From the bottom right corner of the screen, choose the create icon.
-And then, choose the posts icon that appears.
+2. From the bottom right corner of the screen, choose the Create icon.
+Then, choose the posts icon that appears.

 3. You will then see the “Create post” screen.
 Here, you can add events, text, photos, and a button to your post.
 Simply select each field, and enter all the relevant information.